 GRC’s Discipleship Focus

 GRC exists to glorify God and make him known as we join God in bringing life-changing transformation to individuals, families, and communities wherever we live and serve.
-We believe that happens through discipleship, which is the very thing Jesus tasked his church to do in the “Great Commission” when he gave us the fundamental job to “go and make disciples” (Matt.
+God has designed that to happen through discipleship, which is the very thing Jesus tasked his church to do in the “Great Commission” when he gave us the fundamental job to “go and make disciples” (Matt.
 28:18-20).

 Discipleship is not a program.
 It’s not limited to a particular ministry.
 It is an entire way of life for believers who are seeking to follow Jesus.
 Every Christian is a disciple of Jesus (that is, a follower of Christ), and we seek to “make disciples” as we invest in one another’s lives through our relationships and the various ministries of the church.
-Thus, all of our ministries are part of the discipleship pathway we have developed that intentionally meets people where they are and helps them take the next steps in their journey of becoming mature and equipped followers of Jesus.
+Thus, all of our ministries are part of the Discipleship Pathway we have developed that intentionally meets people where they are and helps them take the next steps in their journey of becoming mature and equipped followers of Jesus.
+One of the most strategic ministries for making disciples on that pathway is our Life Groups.

 Life Groups Are Central to Our Efforts to Make Disciples